-Apprentices must get 5 of the 6 health and safety questions (K11) correct and if they do not the test result will be fail.
+Apprentices must get four of the five health and safety questions correct and if they do not the test result will be fail.

-In addition to the health and safety questions the apprentice must get 13 marks from the remaining knowledge statements, a minimum of 3 marks for K1; a minimum of 4 marks for K4, a minimum of 3 marks for K6, a minimum of 3 marks for K7.
+In addition to the health and safety questions apprentice must get 13 marks from the remaining knowledge statements, a minimum of 5 marks for K7 and K8; a minimum of 5 marks for K1 and K5 and a minimum of 3 marks for K6.